 How bad is my peripheral neuropathy?

-Mild: It is asymptomatic; clinical or diagnostic observations only.
+Mild: Usually it is asymptomatic.
+Sometimes you may experience tingling and numbness in the feet or hands.
 Most of the time, it can be safely managed at home.

-Severe: It involves severe symptoms; limiting self-care activities of daily life (eating, dressing, getting into or out of a bed or chair, taking a bath or shower, and using the toilet).
-It may be an emergency and require additional medical interventions or hospitalization in some cases.
+Severe: It’s important to see a doctor if you have aching, cramps, loss of balance, weakness, a cut or ulcer on the foot that is not getting better.
+It may limit self-care activities of daily life (eating, dressing, getting into or out of a bed or chair, taking a bath or shower, and using the toilet).

 How to manage mild peripheral neuropathy?

 Keep track of your symptoms using Ankr (myAnkr web portal or the Ankr app).
 It will help you describe the discomfort to your doctor or nurse.